Rhea-RT: Dynamical impact of Central Molecular Zone conditions on the properties of the interstellar medium and stellar feedback coupling: Toward a new model for feedback coupling in the CMZ

 \subsection{Cluster shearing}

-Another major effect on early evolution of star-forming regions and stars is given by the presence of strong shear in the CMZ region compared to the Disk.
+Another major effect on early evolution of star-forming regions and stars is given by the strong shear in the CMZ region compared to the Disk.
 This has the effect that small initial velocity and position differences, will quickly increase in amplitude on orbital timescales.
-Coeval stellar associations which formed from the same cloud complex, will be sheared apart much more efficiently and on smaller timescales compared to the Solar Circle (Fig.~\ref{fig:clusterShearing}).
+Coeval stellar associations which formed from the same cloud complex, will be sheared apart much more efficiently and on smaller timescales compared to the solar circle (Fig.~\ref{fig:clusterShearing}).
 The dissolution of star clusters due to the Galactic tidal field has been estimated to happen on timescales of the order of just a few megayears in the Galactic Center \citep{PortegiesZwart2002, Kruijssen2014}.
 Indeed, in the CMZ only two young clusters are known (Arches and Quintuplet) whose masses alone cannot account for all the recent star formation in the region.
 This is known as the missing clusters problem.
 Moreover, evidence for the presence of young dispersed stellar associations in SgrB1 \citep[$\sim10$~Myr old,][]{Nogueras-Lara2022} and Sgr~C \citep[$\sim20$~Myr old,][]{Nogueras-Lara2024} have been reported.

-In the simulation, this effect is responsible for generating stellar streams of coeval stars along the simulated CMZ (Fig.~\ref{fig:Projections}, panel of the face-on view of the CMZ where star particles are colored by age).
+In the simulation, this effect generates stellar streams of coeval stars along the simulated CMZ (Fig.~\ref{fig:Projections}, panel of the face-on view of the CMZ where star particles are colored by age).
 As in the observations, we do see a few surviving clusters of stars in the projected stellar surface density, but the bulk of the young stars are dispersed throughout the CMZ.